-- 1. To simplify and streamline reporting requirements, including donation-related, while also mandating political parties to submit a single unified and audited report in order to reduce the reporting burden on political parties. - 2.
-To exclude private addresses of donors from the report at the time of publication.
+1. To simplify and streamline reporting requirements, including donation-related, while also mandating political parties to submit a single report in order to reduce the reporting burden on political parties.

+2. To exclude private addresses of donors from the report at the time of publication.